 DISL’s Discovery Hall Programs (DHP) provides professional learning opportunities for teachers and nonformal educators through virtual and onsite single-day and multi-day workshops.

-Workshops are developed with the Alabama Course of Study standards, Ocean Literacy Principles, and Climate Literacy Principles in mind, ensuring that they remain relevant to educators’ teaching needs.
+Workshops are developed with the Alabama Course of Study standards and Ocean Literacy Principles, in mind, ensuring that they remain relevant to educators’ teaching needs.

 As an AMSTI Affiliate, all DHP workshops provide professional development hours for maintaining teacher certification.
 Select workshops offer graduate credit through the University of West Alabama for educators pursuing advanced degrees.